How To Choose a Tiller

 Front-tine tillers are larger than cultivators, but still smaller than rear-tine tillers.
 Their front-mounted tines help pull the machine through the dirt.
 They are designed to till loose or packed soil and work best at maintaining existing beds.
 Front-tine tillers can till between rows of plants, but can also work larger areas than a cultivator, up to 5,000 square feet.

 Rear-tine tillers are designed to handle the toughest jobs, like breaking new ground.
 These tillers have tines mounted behind the wheels.
-The engine is mounted above the wheels, so its weight helps the tiller dig into the ground.
-They can have forward-, counter- or dual-rotating tines.
+Traditional rear-tine tillers can have forward-, counter- or dual-rotating tines.
+There is also a new variety of rear-tine tillers that feature counter-rotating vertical tines.
 Forward-rotating tines help push the unit along, while counter-rotating tines work to pull the unit into the dirt as the wheels drive in the opposite direction.
-And dual-rotating tines can do both.
+Dual-rotating tines can do both.
+Vertical tines work like a giant eggbeater, spinning in opposite directions to instantly drill downward, then till forward through the soil at their full depth.
 These tillers are ideal for maintaining gardens up to 10,000 square feet and for breaking new ground.

 Cast-Iron Encased Transmission with Bronze Gear Drive